§ 90.23 CRUELTY TO ANIMALS.

 (5) Signature of the county animal control representative; and

-(6) A statement that the violator may request a hearing to appeal the impoundment.
-A person desiring a hearing shall contact the County Animal Control Department within seven days from the date of impoundment and the County Animal Control Department will hold an administrative hearing within seven days after receiving a request to appeal the impoundment.
-If the hearing cannot be held prior to the expiration of the seven-day impoundment period, the County Animal Control Department cannot sell, offer for adoption or dispose of the animal or animals until a final decision is rendered and all of the appeal processes have been expired.
+(6) A statement that “The violator may request a hearing to appeal the impoundment.
+A person desiring a hearing shall contact the County Animal Protection Services within seven days from the date of impoundment” and the County Animal Protection Services will hold an administrative hearing within seven days after receiving a request to appeal the impoundment.
+If the hearing cannot be held prior to the expiration of the seven-day impoundment period, the County Animal Protection Services cannot sell, offer for adoption, or dispose of the animal or animals until a final decision is rendered and all of the appeal processes have been expired.
+If a hearing is requested by any owner of impounded animals, the Hearing Officer shall, after hearing the testimony of all interested parties, render a decision within five business days regarding the disposition of the impounded animals.
+This decision by the Hearing Officer shall have no effect on the criminal charges that may be filed with the appropriate authorities.

-(F) Any expense incurred in impoundment becomes a lien on the animal and must be discharged before the animal is released from the facility.
+(M) Any expense incurred in impoundment must be paid before the animal is released from the County Animal Protection Services.